 Is an alternative site available which could help meet requirements for this waste facility, subject to other tests of suitability?
 Yes, WJP05, WJP06, WJP11, WJP15, WJP16, WJP18 and WJP19.
 This site is at similar risk from surface water flooding with WJP19, both of which are located in Flood Zone 1.
 WJP05, WJP06, WJP11, WJP15, WJP16 and WJP18 are all at higher risk from river flooding than this site.
 Therefore this site should be considered alongside WJP19 and in preference to and WJP05, WJP06, WJP11, WJP15, WJP16 and WJP18.
-Site Specific Flood Risk A site specific flood risk assessment would need to further Assessment Requirement examine risk of groundwater flooding and how SuDS could and Mitigating Flood Risk be used to sustainably manage surface water runoff.
+Site Specific Flood Risk Assessment Requirement and Mitigating Flood Risk A site specific flood risk assessment would need to further examine risk of groundwater flooding and how SuDS could be used to sustainably manage surface water runoff.

-Site Reference: WJP24 Potgate (former plant site), North Stainley Site Information The facility would operate in conjunction with Potgate Quarry to extend the life of the Quarry.
-Note: Site Submission WJP23 for a similar proposal on adjacent land has been withdrawn.
+Site Reference: WJP24 Potgate (former plant site), North Stainley Site Information The facility would operate in conjunction with Potgate Quarry to extend the life of the Quarry. · Note: Site Submission WJP23 for a similar proposal on adjacent land has been withdrawn.
 Proposed access: Existing Potgate Quarry access via Water Lane (bridleway) onto A6108 approximately 100m south of North Stainley village.
 Current use: Redundant crushing and screening plant.
-Site area: 0.75ha Waste annual tonnage import: 30,000 Estimated date of commencement: January 2018 Proposed Life of Site: Tied to Potgate Quarry permission Proposed Land Use which is 1st June 2022 (if MJP10 is not developed) Recycling of inert construction and demolition waste for Proposed Land Use secondary aggregates.
-NPPF Vulnerability Less vulnerable Classification Overview of flooding This site is 100% in Flood Zone 1. g About 10% of the site is subject to medium risk (1:100 (1%)) to high risk (1:30 (3.33%)) surface water flooding.
+Site area: 0.75ha Site area.
+0.75na Waste annual tonnage import: 30,000 Estimated date of commencement: January 2018 Proposed Life of Site: Tied to Potgate Quarry permission which is 1st June 2022 (if MJP10 is not developed) Proposed Land Use Recycling of inert construction and demolition waste for secondary aggregates.
+NPPF Vulnerability Less vulnerable Classification This site is 4000/ in Flood Zone 4 Overview of flooding This site is 100% in Flood Zone 1.
+About 10% of the site is subject to medium risk (1:100 (1%)) to high risk (1:30 (3.33%)) surface water flooding.
 Low risk (1:1000 (0.1%)) surface water flooding affects a further 10% of the site.
-The site is in two 1km squares identified as <25% of the km square being susceptible to Clearwater groundwater flooding.
-Relevant Local SFRA North West Yorkshire 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional In the North West Verkshire SERA functional floodalais is Floodplain In the North West Yorkshire SFRA functional floodplain is defined as undeveloped areas in Flood Zone 3, maps were not available for review at the time of writing.
-The North West Yorkshire SFRA is in the process of being revised therefore we consider the 1:20 (5%) extent in this location should be considered 'initial' functional floodplain.
-Climate change Climate change to river flood risk is unlikely to affect the site eate enange in the latter part of the plan period.
+The site is in two 1km squares identified as <25% of the km square being susceptible to Clearwater groundwater Relevant Local SFRA flooding.
+North West Yorkshire 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
+Local SFRA Functional This site is not at risk from the 1.20 (5/0) flood event.
+Floodplain In the North West Yorkshire SFRA functional floodplain is • defined as undeveloped areas in Flood Zone 3, maps were not available for review at the time of writing.
+The North West Yorkshire SFRA is in the process of being revised therefore we consider the 1:20 (5%) extent in this location Oliverate should be considered 'initial' functional floodplain.
+Climate change Climate change to river flood risk is unlikely to affect the site in the latter part of the plan period.
 Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
-Sequential Test result Pass Exception Test Needed No •
+Sequential Test result Pass Exception Test Needed No